- Headmaster's Welcome

 Why does it matter?

 This is the closest remaining example in South Wales, of the former, academically-selective Grammar Schools of the post-war era.
-As an unashamedly single-sex school, teachers at Monmouth can provide the right conditions to inspire boys – particularly in early adolescence.
+As a single-sex school, with co-educational courses in the Sixth form, teachers at Monmouth can provide the right conditions to inspire boys – particularly in early adolescence.
 In the 50s and 60s, South Wales had several great selective grammar schools producing university applicants from all social and economic backgrounds.
 These have all now gone and, for a boy of talent from a low-income background, Monmouth School for Boys provides one of the few avenues to top university entrance.
 Teachers from local primary schools still recommend Monmouth School for Boys to parents – whatever their social or financial background – as a place where learning is nurtured and celebrated.
 In 2012, 9% of leavers took up an Oxbridge place, with a further 65% placed at Russell Group universities.

 How do we plan to achieve our objectives?